What is Brexit?

 What do I need to know about Brexit?

-The Prime Minister has stated that Britain will leave the EU on 31st October 2019.
+The UK is scheduled to leave the EU on or before 31st January 2020.
 The UK could leave with a deal with the EU or it could leave without a deal being agreed.
-You may need to take steps to prepare for the UK’s exit from the EU especially if you are an EU national, run a business which trades with the EU or are planning to travel to the EU after 31st October, 2019.
+You may need to take steps to prepare for the UK’s exit from the EU especially if you are an EU national, run a business which trades with the EU or are planning to travel to the EU after the January deadline.
 The Government has launched a ‘Get Ready for Brexit’ public information campaign.

 You can also sign up to email updates (external link) to get automatic notifications.